Milton Obote: First presidency

 On 19 December 1969, there was an assassination attempt against Obote.
 As he was leaving the UPC annual delegates' conference at Lugogo Indoor Stadium in Kampala, Mohamed Sebaduka fired one shot at the president.
 The bullet struck Obote in the face, breaking two of his teeth and passing through his cheek.
 Sebaduka's pistol jammed, and another assassin, Yowana Wamala, threw a grenade at the president, but it failed to explode.
 Sebaduka was shot by Obote's bodyguards, but both conspirators escaped in the pandemonium following the attempt.
 Investigators later arrested them and several members of the Democratic Party—the leading opposition party—accusing former prime minister Benedicto Kiwanuka of orchestrating the plot.
-In the aftermath of the attempt, all opposition political parties were banned, leaving Obote as an effectively absolute ruler.
+In the aftermath of the attempt, all opposition political parties were banned, leaving Obote as an effectively supreme leader.
 A state of emergency was in force for much of the time and many political opponents were jailed without trial for life.
 Obote's regime terrorised, harassed, and tortured people.
 His secret police, the General Service Unit, led by Obote's cousin, was responsible for many cruelties.

 In 1969–70, Obote published a series of pamphlets that were supposed to outline his political and economic policy.
 The Common Man's Charter was a summary of his approach to socialism, which became known as the Move to the Left.
 The government took over a 60% share in major private corporations and banks in the country in 1970.
 During Obote's regime, flagrant and widespread corruption emerged in the name of his version of "socialism".
 Food shortages sent prices through the ceiling.
 Obote's persecution of Indian traders contributed to this rise in prices.

 The Israeli government was training the Ugandan police and military and providing arms to the Anyanya in Southern Sudan who were engaged in a guerilla war with the Sudanese government.
 The Obote government withdrew support for the rebels and arrested a German mercenary called Steiner and extradited him to Sudan for trial.
-The Israeli government was very unhappy with these events.
+The Israeli government was unhappy with these events.

-In January 1971, Obote was overthrown by the army while on a visit to Singapore to attend a Commonwealth conference, and Amin became President.
+In January 1971, Obote was overthrown by the army while on a visit to Singapore to attend a Commonwealth conference, and Amin became president.
 In the two years before the coup Obote's relations with the West had become strained.
 Some have suggested that Western Governments were at least aware of, and may have aided, the coup.
 The Israeli government certainly played an active role in planning and implementing the coup.
 They operated mechanized equipment and maintained a high profile in and around the capital including manning roadblocks.
 According to one source, "They were to be seen everywhere."
 The fall of Obote's regime was welcomed and celebrated by many Ugandans.